EliArn99/Learning-Management-System-/README.md

 ## Administrative Approval Flow

-A core feature of AcademicFlow is the mandatory administrative approval for all new user accounts.
+A core feature of Learning Management System is the mandatory administrative approval for all new user accounts.

 1.  **User Registration**: A new Student or Teacher signs up.
 Their `CustomUser` account is created, and a corresponding `StudentProfile` or `TeacherProfile` is linked, with `is_approved` set to `False`.
 2.  **Pending Status**: The newly registered user can log in but is immediately redirected to an `approval_pending_view` page, indicating that their account is awaiting administrator review.
 They cannot access main dashboard functionalities until approved.